captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I thought you knew.
 You said you liked them!
 ---
 ## SHARON:
-I did Eike them!
-I thought they were just...weird... plants.
+I did like them!
+I thought they were just.. .weird... plants.
 ---
 ## ROBYN:
 Oh man, Okay.
 Well.
 (Finishes rolling the joint.)
 Outside.
 Right?

 ---
 ## SHARON:
 Right.